 Although relatively unknown before Pulp Fiction, Rhames says, "I don't believe in breakthroughs.
 Pulp Fiction was just part of the process to get me where I am now."
 He has also made several guest appearances on television series, including a four episode stint on The District as Attorney General Trot Hatcher.
 But it was his performance in the TV movie Don King: Only in America (1997) that won him a Golden Globe.
 In 2000, he was named Supporting Actor of the Year at the ShoWest Convention.

 He continued to earn roles in major motion pictures in the early 2010s, including Mission: Impossible III (2005), Day of the Dead (2008), Piranha 3D (2010), Mission: Impossible - Ghost Protocol (2011), Piranha 3DD (2012), Won't Back Down (2012), and Force of Execution (2013).

-In 2015, Rhames reprised his role as Luther Stickell in Mission Impossible - Rogue Nation, once again starring Tom Cruise.
-More recently, he appeared in the biographical drama A Sunday Horse (2016) and the comedy Father Figures (2017), the latter of which stars Owen Wilson and Ed Helms.
-He also lent his voice to the animated film The Star (2017).
+Ving reprised his role as Luther Stickell in Mission Impossible - Rogue Nation, and once again in in Mission: Impossible - Fallout (2018).
+He also appeared in the biographical drama A Sunday Horse (2016) and the comedy Father Figures (2017), the latter of which stars Owen Wilson and Ed Helms.